sepideh-shamsizadeh/NormalizedRatings_BD/README.md

 4-Print the T products with largest maximum normalized rating, one product per line.
 (Hint: use a combination of sortByKey and take methods.)

-To test your program you can use file input_20K.csv, which contains 20000 reviews.